-and applying those skills to make commercials, voice over

-stories.
+10203A - Advanced Motion Graphics and Visual Effects Prerequisite - Intro Motion Graphics Grades: 9-12 Type of Credit: FA/EL This course is centered around students learning the fundamentals of how movies and television shows are made and applying those skills to make commercials, voice over work, action scenes and small narrative or documentary style stories.
 Students learn the basics of shot composition, the required vocabulary to effectively communicate on a working set, the basic principles of editing on a NLE, simple audio mixing and sound design, along with basic placement of lights to help make the scene more or less dramatic.
-Over the course of the semester, students produce 6 projects, each adding
+Over the course of the semester, students produce 6 projects, each adding another film making component.